MetaphorData/connectors/metaphor/fivetran/README.md

 #### Output Destination

-By default, the connector writes the extracted metadatas to `${pwd}/${CURRENT_TIMESTAMP}`.
-To modify the location or disable writing altogether, see [Output Config](../common/docs/output.md) for more information.
+See [Output Config](../common/docs/output.md) for more information.

 ## Testing

 Follow the [Installation](../../README.md) instructions to install `metaphor-connectors` in your environment (or virtualenv).

-To test the connector locally, change the config file to output to a local path and run the following command
+Run the following command to test the connector locally:

 ```shell
 metaphor fivetran <config_file>